 - Preheat oven to 350 + prepare a greased or lined muffin tin.

-- Pour batter into greased or lined muffin tins.
+- Pour batter into greased or lined muffin tins, filling each cup with about 1/3 cup batter.
 Sprinkle with extra chocolate chips on top if you'd like.

 - Milk: You can use any milk you like in this recipe.
 Dairy or non dairy (almond, soy, oat) will all work